JXSC LOGO light

 Step 5: Magnetic Separation - Pulling Out the Iron

 The strong magnets will attract the fine iron ore powder.
 Iron particles are drawn to and taken by the magnets.
 This magnetic separation technique is effective for high-quality ores, such as magnetite.
 A magnet is used to attract magnetic iron particles and the waste rock is discarded.
 Through this process, we get concentrated iron ore powder.
+Enhance your iron extraction process with our advanced magnetic separator technology, detailed here.

 Step 6: Pelletizing- The process of producing Iron Ore Pellets